EDR8005 Discourse Analysis

 - articulate critical elements in the conduct of spoken and written research (Analysis: Transcription and annotated text)

-- develop a conceptually based viewpoint about participant identity in the context of discourse analysis and pragmatic understanding in research (Critical essay)
+- Generate a conceptually based viewpoint about participant identity in the context of discourse analysis and pragmatic understanding in research (Critical essay)

-- choose and develop a research method appropriate to a particular discourse problem or question (Analysis:Transcription & annotated text and Critical essay)
+- Formulate and develop a research approach appropriate to a particular discourse problem or question (Analysis:Transcription & annotated text and Critical essay)

-- explicate appropriate techniques for data collection (Analysis: Transcription & annotated text and Critical essay)
+- explicate appropriate techniques for data collection and analysis (Analysis: Transcription & annotated text and Critical essay)

-- demonstrate competence in the use of scholarly language and literacy appropriate to the doctoral level (Analysis:Transcription & annotated text and Critical essay).
+- demonstrate competence in the use of scholarly language and literacy appropriate to the post-graduate level (Analysis:Transcription & annotated text and Critical essay).

 Paltridge, B 2006, Discourse analysis, Continuum, London.